 Or if you prefer to cover more of the 6,500-acre ground, take advantage of the Bike Share Program allowing you to rent bikes for 3 hours FOR FREE.
 You can find a bike share location right outside the lobby toward the pool.
 FYI, you’ll need to download the BLOOM app to access the bikes.

-Let’s talk accommodations!
+Let’s talk about accommodations!
 We were in a King Guest Room with a balcony and were happy to find the room spacious and comfortable.
 With a Serenity mattress, down-filled comforters and 250 thread-count sheets, it’s no wonder we slept like babies during our visit.

 It was fantastic to have a table and chairs with a private balcony, especially in the mornings to enjoy our coffee with a view.